haiduongdana/test-autocomplete/README.md

 In sever directory can run the following command to install all dependencies :
 ### npm install

+Install global json-server command
+### npm install -g json-server

 Then run the following command to launch the json server :
 ### json-server Booklist.json

 The json server will run on the default port of 3000